ti8anACEx/screenshot_organizer_releases/README.md

-# screenshot_organizer_releases
+# ScreenSort - Capture & Organize your screenshots
-This repo serves as download page for the publicly available distributions for screenshot organizer app
+This repo serves as download page for the publicly available distributions for ScreenSort.
+Please find Privacy policy & Terms of use here.